AmatanHead/collective-blog/README.md

 $ python manage.py migrate
 ```

 By default, SQLite is used.
-Be aware that SQLite can't perform iexact queries.
+Be aware that SQLite can't perform case insensitive queries so urls and usernames will be case sensitive.

 Launch the dev server: